How is moving to cellular going to help us?

-- Service staff are busy but are being pulled to jobs in an inefficient manner, as maintenance is becoming more and more reactive rather than pro-active.
-Consequently, service response times are becoming unacceptable.
+• Service staff are busy but are being pulled to jobs in an inefficient manner, as maintenance is becoming more and more reactive, rather than pro-active, and as a result service response times are becoming unacceptable.

 Robert’s presentation is passionate and enthusiastic outlining the benefits there would be in connecting their equipment to the cellular network.
 Imagine a world in which we could get at any information we wanted from the machines, without even visiting them, says Robert.
-We can sit at our desks and get data we need including, on how our machines are performing, whether they need servicing, peak times of usage and what level of business they have taken in a particular day, week, month etc. All of this and more would be visible on our PC’s, for whoever needed to see it within the Company.
+We can sit at our desks and get the data we need on how our machines are performing, whether they need servicing, peak times of usage, what level of business they have taken in a particular day, week, month etc. All of this and more would be visible on our PC’s, for whoever needed to see it within the Company.

 In addition, we would be able to:

-- Run diagnostics and rectify faults quickly and easily.
+• Run diagnostics, rectify faults, quickly and easily.

 “This all sounds very good” says Brett, “but how long is it going to take to re-design our product, whilst we run up further costs before seeing any benefit?”

 “Shorter than you think” says Robert.
 “We don’t need to change our equipment, we just need to add a communications device, called a modem, to our existing equipment, and then take the decision as to whether we develop our own programming code, or buy a solution where the programming is already done for us, so all we have to do is configure settings and profiles via a management portal”.

 “Our equipment has a serial communications port, and so do the modem solutions that I have looked at in the past”, says Robert.
 “We connect the serial ports together, and then data from the equipment has the potential to be sent over the cellular network in seconds”.